 Rivermead Leisure Complex, Richfield Avenue, Reading, Berkshire, RG1 8EQ.

-Master Andrew Whiteley VII Degree
+Master Andrew Whiteley VIII Degree

 Mr Kevin Pilkinton VI Degree